 2) Buy peppers that are smaller than the racks holes (if using bacon also account for the thickness of the bacon see tip 3)

-3) Wrap them in bacon, it is almost a waste if you don’t
+3) Wrap them in bacon, it is almost a waste of time if you don’t

 4) Be sure to use at least some cream cheese, it nicely off-sets the heat of the pepper

 I have been blogging about and selling grilling tool for over 12 years.
 A Certified Food Safety Professional, KCBS member, award winning writer and have over 10 years experience in the food service industry.